Integrated rabbit control in urban and semi-urban areas

 - Offspring of female rabbits carrying the RHD or myxomatosis will receive maternal antibodies.

-Pindone: Pindone is suitable for use in most urban areas as it has an antidote (vitamin K1), where non target animals such as domestic dogs may be at risk.
+Pindone does have an antidote (vitamin K1) that may be administered to non-target animals such as domestic dogs in the event of accidental poisoning.
+In order to minimise any risks a thorough risk assessment should be undertaken before any bait is laid.
 Pindone is a registered rabbit poison in Victoria and may be bought as either pre-mixed carrot or oat bait.

 The product label provides specific directions for use and must be read, understood and followed.